oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

     ![CloudShell_Download2](images/opensearch-cloudshell-download2.png)

 ## Task 2: Import the integration
-We will upload the integration into OIC.
+Upload the integration configuration into OIC.

-1. Go the OIC console 3-bar/hamburger menu and select
+1. Go the OIC service console menu and select
     1. Developer Services
     2. Application Integration
 1. In the *Integration instances* list, select *oic*